ciderapp/Cider-2/README.md

 No, donors are not allowed to distribute the builds of Cider-2.
 The builds are provided exclusively to donors for personal use and are not intended for distribution.

-Certainly!
-Here's the updated license section to reflect the availability of builds on Steam and the Microsoft Store:

 ## License

 Cider-2 is distributed under a proprietary license.
 The source code is not publicly available.
 Access to the builds is provided to donors and purchasers through the official Discord server, Steam, and the Microsoft Store.